HYF-Class19/agile-development-loruki-group-2/planning/development-strategy.md

 - [ ] style elements, hover (issue)
 - [ ] place elements using flex (issue)

-## Content

-> "As a user I can read the description about the website"

-It should be clear about the purpose of the website.

-- [ ] there is a description section below the title explaining the website
-- [ ] a section that mentions the statistical data
-- [ ] a section that guide a user on how to instal Loruki-cli
-- [ ] a section describing extreme cloud hosting services
-- [ ] a section for supported programming languages

 ## Home - Page 1 - index.html

 ### Content: HTML